haydenmbradley/power-outage-machine-learning/README.md

 Our final model will take in all the variables from our previous model and incorporate additional ones that might edge our final predictions closer to the real values.
 These new variables will consist of:

--`CUSTOMERS.AFFECTED` (quantitative): The *Bivariate Analysis* section showed that this variable might contain both linear and non-linear relationships with `OUTAGE.DURATION` which will likely aid our final model's predictive power
+- `CUSTOMERS.AFFECTED` (quantitative): The *Bivariate Analysis* section showed that this variable might contain both linear and non-linear relationships with `OUTAGE.DURATION` which will likely aid our final model's predictive power
--`CLIMATE.CATEGORY` (nominal): As explained in the *Interesting Aggregates* section, this variable might provide some predictive power beyond `CLIMATE.REGION`
+- `CLIMATE.CATEGORY` (nominal): As explained in the *Interesting Aggregates* section, this variable might provide some predictive power beyond `CLIMATE.REGION`
--`NERC.REGION` (nominal): As touched on in *Interesting Aggregates*, this variable will provide slight nuance to the `CLIMATE.REGION` variable; multi-collinearity will not be a problem if using a tree-based final model
+- `NERC.REGION` (nominal): As touched on in *Interesting Aggregates*, this variable will provide slight nuance to the `CLIMATE.REGION` variable; multi-collinearity will not be a problem if using a tree-based final model

 We will continue to use mean squared error to evaluate our final model for the same reasons as before (and similarly incorporating R² as a benchmark).